Thomas-Mielke-Software/EchoPrintSharp/README.md

 DEPRECATED: If you still want to build a PCL, checkout a0086813964858147184c8b35ea36174fc679ded.
 In order to be able to build PCLs on Linux, follow the instructions in this stack overflow answer: http://stackoverflow.com/questions/35245840/build-monodevelop-on-debian-jessie-using-mono-4-3-3

-Make sure TestEchoPrint is selected as startup project and press the play button do build.
+Open TestEchoPrint.sln, make sure TestEchoPrint is selected as startup project, and press the play button do build.

 ### Windows

 Grab the latest Visual Studio Community Edition.

-Make sure TestEchoPrint is selected as startup project and press F5.
+Open TestEchoPrint.sln, make sure TestEchoPrint is selected as startup project, and press F5.

 ## Credits / Licenses